networksetcetera/LODS/lab2_draft.md

 1. Click on **Get Function URL** and select **Copy to clipboard**

+    >Note: You can also inspect the code for the Function using the left navigation in the Azure Portal.
+This should reflect the code you uloaded from **Visual Studio Code**

 #### Task 5: Test function run by using a browser and curl